 “We have shown how to change the shape of azobenzene molecules from a straight rod shape to a slightly bent shape in a process triggered by photo-irradiation of UV light.
 This bending could translate to some mechanical or electronic function,” said Kato.
 “The reaction propagates through neighboring molecules in the sample, meaning it is an extremely efficient process.”

 This reaction does not take place in isolation, however; it occurs within a sample of soft matter the function of which depends on the constituent molecules and their behaviors.
-In this case, soft matter could mean anything from an artificial muscle to flexible photographic sensors or even things not yet imagined.
+In this case, the soft matter could mean anything from an artificial muscle to flexible photographic sensors or even things not yet imagined.
 The important fact is that the initial reaction which typically takes only hundreds of femtoseconds initiates a response in the surrounding soft matter in around a hundred picoseconds, and does so efficiently.

 “This is the fastest intermolecular motion ever observed within soft matter.
 In fact, what we wanted to observe was so fast we had to use some very specialized methods to acquire data and to visualize what took place during these minuscule timeframes,” continued Kato.
 “This would not have been possible without some unique handmade spectral instruments made by my colleague Associate Professor Masaki Hada from the University of Tsukuba.”